neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components.md

 Compare the two contexts (**A** and **B**) in Figure 2 to answer the following questions.

-***Q. Was the stimulus threshold at time=4: (choose one)
+***Q5.
+Was the stimulus threshold at time=4: (choose one)
 		- higher in A
 		- higher in B
 		- the same in both A and B
 Briefly explain the evidence and your reasoning.***

-***Q. Was the stimulus strength at time=4: (choose one)
+***Q6.
+Was the stimulus strength at time=4: (choose one)
 		- stronger in A compared to B
 		- weaker in A compared to B
 		- the same in both A and B
 Briefly explain the evidence and your reasoning.***

 ## Section 3

-***Q: Think (and refer) back to the experiment on stickleback fish aggression that you analyzed.
+***Q7: Think (and refer) back to the experiment on stickleback fish aggression that you analyzed.
 Which stimulus was the strongest for aggression?
 Which stimulus was the weakest?
 What evidence do you have to support your answers?***